zer0-os/zDC/README.md

 - Built-in support for Hardhat, Ethers and OZ Defender to deploy and access contracts on-chain.
 - Built-in support for MongoDB to store data about deployed contracts for easy access by any application.
 - Built-in support for Etherscan contract verification to verify deployed contracts on Etherscan (optional).
-- Built-in support for Tenderly to push deployed contracts to Tenderly projects for easy debugging (optional).
+- Built-in support for Tenderly to push deployed contracts to Tenderly projects for monitoring and easy debugging (optional).

 ## Entities
 ### Deploy Campaign